alex-cory/use-react-storage/README.md

 # use-storage
 Hook for storage

 This is a catchall for local storage in your apps.
+The syntax below is the same for all the hooks in the lib.

 ### Object Destructuring